-At Hippo Leasing, we go one step further to get you into the electric car of your choice – we are able to find hybrid car and EV lease deals for drivers with bad credit, while we can also offer no deposit contracts.
+At Hippo Leasing, we go one step further to get you into the electric car of your choice as we’re able to find hybrid car and EV lease deals for drivers with bad credit, while we can also offer no deposit contracts.

-Although the fact remains that the value of electric cars is a lot higher than that of conventional cars, the government is accelerating its bid to drive Britons into zero emission electric vehicles.
-Hence, government schemes have been put into place to allow acquiring EVs to be made more affordable.
+Although the fact remains that the value of electric cars is a lot higher than that of conventional cars, the government is accelerating its bid to drive Britons into zero-emission electric vehicles.

 How do electric cars work?